Villas at Babalua Beach, Turks and Caicos

 The beautiful Babalua Beach, Providenciales.

-Located between Turtle Cove and Thompson Cove, Babalua Beach (sometimes referred to as Blue Mountain Beach) is often overlooked by many.
-The ocean here doesn’t offer as pristine swimming conditions as Grace Bay, The Bight, and Leeward do, but the area is a bit more secluded while still being easy to access.
+Located between Turtle Cove and Thompson Cove, Babalua Beach (sometimes referred to as Blue Mountain Beach) is often overlooked.
+The ocean here doesn’t offer as pristine swimming conditions as Grace Bay, The Bight, and Leeward do, but the area is a bit more secluded while still easy to access.

-Babalua Beach is about 3,000 feet (900 m) long and because it’s bordered on one side by the channel into Turtle Cove Marina on one side and sea cliffs on the other, it’s not possible to walk along the coast to other beaches.
+Babalua Beach is about 3,000 feet (900 m) long.
+Because it’s bordered by the channel into Turtle Cove Marina on one side and sea cliffs on the other, it’s not possible to walk along the coast to other beaches.

 Reefs and Underwater Sights